fastpython/fastpython.github.io/docs/about/how.md

 # How is this blog created

-Content of the blog comes from lessons learned while developing web apps.
+Content of the blog comes from lessons learned while developing software with Python for web.
 One of the good tips to give is how this blog is generated.

 Blog is built using [MkDocs](https://www.mkdocs.org/) and hosted on [Github Pages](https://pages.github.com/).
 MkDocs is a fast and simple static site generator that's geared towards building project documentation.
 The theme is [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
 With MkDocs all site content is written in Markdown and pages configured with a single YAML configuration file.